zucchettijuan/02--Preprocessing_pipeline_for_multivariate_biological_data/README.md

 of missing data in biological datasets.

-The choice of imputation method should always be guided by the nature of the missing data — applying minimum-based imputation to MCAR data or KNN to MNAR data would introduce systematic bias in downstream analyses.
+The choice of imputation method should always be guided by the nature of the missing data — applying LoD method imputation to MCAR data or KNN to MNAR data would introduce systematic bias in downstream analyses.

 Square root transformation and autoscaling effectively reduced data